bihealth/bih-cluster/bih-cluster/docs/admin/maintenance.md

 >If you already have a job running on any nodes that goes beyond September 7, 12:00 am (00:00 Uhr), this job will die.

+## Update to Job Sumission Script, August 23, 2021

+The `srun` command will now behave as if `--immediate=60` has been specified by default.
+It explains how to override this behaviour and possible reasons for job scheduling to fail within 60 seconds (reservations and full cluster).

 ## Slurm upgrade, August 6, 2021

 We upgrade from `20.11.2` to `20.11.8` which contains some fixes for bugs that our users actually stumbled over.
 The change should be non-intrusive as it's only a patch-level update.